MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Experimental results

 \subsection{Illustration on a simple example}

-To illustrate the multi-task approach of \algo, \Cref{fig:example} displays a comparison between single GP regression and \algo on a simple example, from a dataset simulated according to the scheme above.
+To illustrate the multi-task approach of \algo, \Cref{fig:example} displays a comparison between standard GP regression and \algo on a simple example, from a dataset simulated according to the scheme above and using the \emph{Uncommon grid}/\emph{Common HP} setting.
 Given the observed data (in black), values on a thin grid of unobserved timestamps are predicted and compared, in particular, with the true test values (in red).
-As expected, GP regression provides a good fitting close to the data points and then dives rapidly to the prior 0 with increasing uncertainty.
-Conversely, although the initialisation for the prior mean was also $0$ in \algo, the hyper-posterior distribution of $\mu_0$ (dashed line) is estimated thanks to all individuals in the training dataset.
+As expected, the GP regression provides a good fit close to the data points and then dives rapidly to the prior 0 with increasing uncertainty.
+Conversely, although the initialisation for the prior mean is $0$ in \algo as well, the hyper-posterior distribution of $\mu_0$ (dashed line) is estimated thanks to all individuals in the training dataset.
 This process acts as an informed prior helping GP prediction for the new individual, even far from its own observations.
-More precisely, 3 phases can be distinguished according to the level of information coming from the data: in the first one, close to the observed data ($t \in \croch{1,7}$), the two processes behave similarly, except a slight increase in the variance for \algo, which is logical since the prediction also takes uncertainty over $\mu_0$ into account (see \Cref{eq:prior}); in the second one, on intervals of unobserved timestamps containing data points from the training dataset ($t \in \croch{0,1} \cup \croch{7,10}$), the prediction is guided by the information coming from other individuals through $\mu_0$.
+More precisely, 3 phases can be distinguished according to the level of information coming from the data: in the first one, close to the observed data ($t \in \croch{1,7}$), the two processes behave similarly, except for a slight increase in the variance for \algo, which is logical since the prediction also takes uncertainty over $\mu_0$ into account (see \Cref{eq:prior}); in the second one, on intervals of unobserved timestamps containing data points from the training dataset ($t \in \croch{0,1} \cup \croch{7,10}$), the prediction is guided by the information coming from other individuals through $\mu_0$.
 In this context, the mean trajectory remains coherent and the uncertainty increases only slightly.
-In the third case, where no observations are available neither from new individual nor from training dataset ($t \in \croch{10,12}$), the prediction behaves as expected, with a slow drifting to the prior mean 0, with highly increasing variance.
-Overall, the multi-task framework provides reliable probabilistic predictions on a wider range of timestamps, potentially outside of the usual scope for GPs.
+In the third phase, where no observations are available, neither from the new individual nor from the training dataset ($t \in \croch{10,12}$), the prediction behaves as expected, with a slow drifting to the prior mean 0, with highly increasing variance.
+Overall, the multi-task framework provides reliable probabilistic predictions on a wider range of timestamps, potentially outside of the usual scope of GPs.